Israeli state of emergency: Knesset oversight of states of emergency and emergency regulations

 Sections 39(a) and 39(f) of Basic Law: The Government (2001) work together to give the Knesset oversight of Government emergency regulations by requiring such regulations be immediately tabled in the Knesset Foreign Affairs and Security Committee, where they can be revoked by a majority of the Knesset.
-The Supreme Court has emphasized the importance of Knesset oversight of Government emergency regulations, even in novel contexts, requiring in Ben Meir v.
-Prime Minister that the Government halt its reliance on emergency regulations to institute contact tracing requirements during the COVID-19 pandemic if the Knesset failed to rapidly establish a committee capable of exercising oversight over emergency pandemic regulations within five days of the Court's decision.
+The Supreme Court has emphasized the importance of Knesset oversight of government emergency regulations even in novel contexts, requiring in Ben Meir v.
+Prime Minister that the Government halt its reliance on emergency regulations to institute contact tracing requirements during the COVID-19 pandemic if the Knesset failed to rapidly establish a committee capable of overseeing emergency pandemic regulations within five days of the Court's decision.

-While the Knesset possesses a substantial number of formal mechanisms to exercise oversight of the government during the state of emergency, some Israeli constitutional scholars argue that MKs’ ability to exercise such oversight is limited even in normal times by the parties’ ability to discipline their members.
+While the Knesset possesses multiple formal mechanisms to exercise oversight of the government during the state of emergency, some Israeli constitutional scholars argue that MKs’ ability to exercise such oversight is limited even in normal times by the parties’ ability to discipline their members.
 Given that the Government serves with the confidence of the Knesset, upheld by parties forming a majority in that body, the Knesset's oversight of the Government is highly limited in practice.

 Legal recourse and the principle of proportionality

 Section 39 of Basic Law: The Government (2001) addresses the use of emergency regulations and creates the legal basis for judicial review of emergency regulations.

-Section 39(e) imposes what is known in international law on states of emergency as a requirement of proportionality, requiring the Government only adopt emergency regulations to the extent that the actual emergency situation requires their existence, meaning that the emergency cannot be addressed through an ordinary legislative or regulatory process.
-This clause is in part an incorporation into the Basic Law of the case law generated by the Paritzki and Poraz decisions.
+Section 39(e) imposes a requirement of proportionality, requiring the government only adopt emergency regulations to the extent that the emergency cannot be addressed through an ordinary legislative or regulatory process.
+This clause is a partial incorporation into the Basic Law of the case law generated by the Paritzki and Poraz decisions.

 Some constitutional scholars also argue that this provision should be interpreted as an incorporation of Israel's treaty obligation to adhere to the principle of proportionality in utilizing states of emergency under the International Covenant on Civil and Political Rights (ICCPR), as Basic Law: The Government (1992), which contains the original text of what is now section 39 of Basic Law: The Government (2001), was adopted shortly after Israel ratified the ICCPR.
 The jurisprudence of the European Court of Human Rights, which the Israeli Supreme Court has cited in interpreting Israel human rights obligations, suggests that the principle of proportionality in states of emergency is governed by the following conditions, derived from The Greek Case decision: